iAvicenna/PyRacmacs/README.md

 # PyRacmacs
-A python interface to Racmacs using rpy2.
+A python interface to [Racmacs](https://acorg.github.io/Racmacs/index.html) using rpy2.

 Almost all of the functionalities in Racmacs (and some more) are also available in PyRacmacs.
 Most properties and functions in Racmacs which would be in camelCase is in snake_case in PyRacmacs but otherwise available in a similar fashion.
-See examples for extensive tutorials on usage of PyRacmacs.
+See examples folder for extensive tutorials on usage of PyRacmacs.

 ## Installation notes:
 If you want to get this running in a conda environment but have R packages installed in your base, the only way for the environment to see the R packages installed